 We don't just talk cars ... we teach how to buy them.

-Introduced with the 2006 model year (first generation: 2006 - 2009), we find the Fusion is a strong entry in the midsize sedan category.
+Introduced with the 2006 model year (first generation: 2006 - 2012), we find the Fusion a strong entry in the midsize sedan category for those looking for an older model.
 It's got attractive styling, responsive driving dynamics and plenty of legroom.

 You see, it's got good genes.
-Beneath its edgy styling is the stretched chassis first developed for the Mazda 6, which lends its cousin a sporty personality that's not typical of traditional family sedans.
+Beneath its edgy styling is the stretched chassis first developed for the Mazda6, which lent its cousin a sporty personality that's not typical of traditional family sedans.

 This production run is available in three models: S, SE and SEL.
 One of the pluses of the Fusion is that even the base S trim has an impressive list of standard features, including full power accessories, cruise control, air-conditioning, a CD/MP3 player with auxiliary input jack for MP3 players, keyless entry, antilock brakes, air-conditioning, 16-inch wheels and a 60/40-split-folding rear seat.